What Is the Oort Cloud? Location, Size, and Key Facts

 What is beyond the Oort cloud?

-The Oort cloud is located in the interstellar space at the very edge of the Solar System.
+The Oort cloud is located at the far outer edge of the Solar System, in a region where the Sun’s influence fades, and interstellar space begins.
 Beyond it are the other star systems and all the vastness of space.